 At One Healthcare we can book you in to see a specialist Ear, Nose and Throat surgeon for an initial consultation, usually within 48 hours.
 The private tonsillectomy procedure is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Tonsillectomy treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.